International Day of Living Together in Peace

 To mark the International Day of Living Together in Peace, cultural programs and workshops are held to inform the Indian populace about the significance embracing diversity.
 Held on the 16th of May each year, this observance serves as a valuable opportunity for India to reinforce its commitment to maintaining peaceful coexistence and contributing to global peace-building initiatives.

-Facts about International Day of Living Together in Peace
+Top 9 Facts for 2026 International Day of Living Together in Peace in India

 Top things to do in India for this observance